BCWResearch/hashport-framework/packages/react-client/README.md

 #### [useMinAmount](./src/hooks/useMinAmount.ts)

 Hashport imposes a minimum amount in order to initiate a bridging operation.
-If a set of bridge parameters does not meet this minimum, the api will not return the steps required to perform the transaction.
+If a set of bridge parameters does not meet this minimum, the API will not return the steps required to perform the transaction.
 However, to give the user a better experience, it's good to display the minimum porting amount.

 &#9888; Note: This hook adds a 10% buffer to the minimum amount.
 It's important to understand that the minimums are dynamic.
 If the prices change before a transaction reaches the validators, there is a chance that the transaction may fall below the minimum, which would result in a stuck transaction.
-As such, adding a buffer of an extra 10% help mitigate that risk.
+As such, adding a buffer of an extra 10% helps mitigate that risk.

 This hook depends on the state provided by the [`BridgeParamsProvider`](#bridgeparamsprovider).
 It reads the `sourceAssetId` and `sourceNetworkId` of the bridge parameters, fetches the minimum bridging amount, and returns it as a [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt).
 If you want to display this number in its decimal form, you can get the `decimals` of the token from the [`useTokenList`](#usetokenlist) hook and use a function like viem's [`formatUnits`](https://viem.sh/docs/utilities/formatUnits.html) to convert it to a readable string.